mewithoutnara/PointSurfaceTwist/README.md

 To encounter the counter-intuitive aspects of the torus in a very intuitive way we have built a mechanical rotating loudspeaker installation.
 The installation maps the topological structures of the torus into space by playing the sound on speakers which rotate on two different axes.
 This is inspired by the interpretation of the torus as a Cartesian product of two circles.
 Each of  the circles is formed by points,  revolving around a centre.

-Inspired by this, the first signals we were playing on the rotating loudspeakers were also point like signals.
+Inspired by this, the first signals we played on the rotating loudspeakers were point like signals.
 Here something very intuitive clashes with something counter-intuitive: The rotation and circular movement on two axes can be seen as the interpretation of the Cartesian product of two circles.
 But the sound itself won't form any torus or Cartesian product in space.
 The sound won't put a point at a certain distance and at a certain place in space.
 It moves on, gets reflected, absorbed, transmitted through materials and transforms its energy into heat.
 We can't, and we don't want to control this behaviour.
-The installation itself is our interpretation of the torus and how that sounds like in the end, is what we are interested in.
-And it happened, that it actually sounded like two circles.
+The installation itself is our interpretation of the torus and how this interpretation sounds like, is what we are interested in.
+And it happened in fact, that it sounded like two circles.

 Using imagination is one aspect of understanding the torus and other geometrical objects.
 Speculation we use to place those objects into another domain.
 That can be by thinking about possible transitions and movement within our actual physical space.
-So far, we have interpreted the torus by the mechanical movement of two rotating loudspeakers.
-This is intuition and speculation rather than calculation.
-In another domain, the one of discrete numbers, we have used a formula to parametrically represent and sonify the torus as a cartesian product of two circles.
+This mechanical interpretation and the transformation into space is intuition and speculation rather than calculation.

 ## Performative

 For the Speculative Sound Synthesis Symposium 2024 we have developed a [lecture performance](https://speculativesoundsynthesis.iem.sh/symposium/docs/proceedings/baader_tan/), addressing aspects of topology, sound synthesis and (counter-)intuition.
+In the performance we exposed our speculative approach of sonifying the torus parametrically.

 ## Parametrical

 Interpreting the Cartesian product of two circles i.e. a torus, by rotating two loudspeakers on different axes is a quite intuitive approach as soon as we understand the idea of two circles forming a torus.
 The result however is not that intuitive as we neither see or hear something that looks or sounds like a torus.
-This interpretation is an abstract interpretation of S¹ × S¹.
-If we want to actually calculate *S¹×S¹* and obtain discrete data that can be used for sound synthesis or sonification, we don't get around a paremetrical description of the Torus.
-As topology doesn't care about distance or any measures, paremetrizations might lead us somehow away from topology.
+This interpretation is an abstract interpretation of **S¹ × S¹**.
+If we want to actually calculate **S¹ × S¹** and obtain discrete data that can be used for sound synthesis or sonification, we don't get around a paremetrical description of the Torus.
+Admittedly, as topology doesn't care about distance or any measures, paremetrizations might lead us somehow away from topology.
 However, parametrizations make it possible  to experience the structures intuitively by the means of sound and listening.

-We found different ways to parametrically sonify topological structures:
+During the working period we have found different ways to parametrically sonify topological structures:

 - Torus as a Cartesian product of two circles
-- Torus and Möbius strip embedded in Euclidian space
+- Torus and Möbius strip embedded in R³
+  - as paths on the surface
-- Collection of points on the surface of a torus or Möbius strip
+  - as a collection of points on the surface
-- Unwrapped diagrams and Shepard tones
+- Unwrapped torus knot diagrams as Shepard tones

 ### Torus as a Cartesian Product of Two Circles

 A torus can be interpreted as a Cartesian product S¹ × S¹ of two circles:

-In SuperCollider we create a discrete version of S¹ × S¹ with *\~density* points. *\~torus* now holds an array of pairs of points.
+In SuperCollider we create a discrete version of S¹ × S¹ with *\~density* points.

 ```sc
 (